 Based on the circumstances of your case, our Torrance attorneys may be able to argue that your communication or interaction with the alleged witness was not intended to prevent that person from testifying or otherwise cooperating with an investigation or prosecution.

 Often, witness intimidation cases arise out of interpersonal disputes between spouses or romantic partners (domestic violence), assault cases or some other situation where the complaining witness may have a grudge against the defendant (i.e., some other motive to lie).
 The resentful mind of a complaining witness can be the breeding ground for a miscarriage of justice where the defendant is falsely accused.
 We will investigate the source of the accusation and verify its genuineness.
 Our Torrance criminal defense lawyers will fight aggressively and unrelentingly to protect you against a false accusation of witness intimidation.

-We are former Los Angeles deputy district attorneys, so we know how the prosecution operates.
+Robert Ernenwein is a former Los Angeles deputy district attorney, so we know how the prosecution operates.

 If you are charged with witness intimidation, call us at 424-552-3901 or email us immediately for a free consultation.
 Our office is conveniently located minutes away from the Torrance Courthouse, and we represent clients there on a daily basis, as well as in other courts throughout Southern California.